• Skip to primary navigation

 What are your favorite ways to use these pickled red onions?

-We use them on almost everything!
+I use them on almost everything.
 They are fantastic on tacos, pulled pork sandwiches, burgers, and hot dogs.
 I also love to chop them up and add them to salads or grain bowls for a bright bite of flavor.

 Why do you use maple syrup instead of regular sugar?